Its in the Early spring birds begin to nest.

 The second significant danger is bird poop that will end up in your fireplace and can actually lead to diseases, some even as serious as histoplasmosis.

 This is why I always advise my customers to have a cowl fitted.

 SIGNS THAT BIRDS ARE NESTING IN YOUR CHIMNEY

 - If you start to find twigs and other debris in your fire grate then there is a strong possibility that nesting activity is taking place.

 - If you see birds flying back and forth dropping material into the chimney pot.

 - If you normally hear pigeons cooing or traffic noise and then the sounds stop there might be an obstruction in the flue.

 - A fly infestation is often a sign of a collapsed nest or a dead bird in the chimney.

 WHAT TO DO NEXT

 If you think you have a birds’ nest in your chimney – DO NOT light a fire.
-This might seem obvious but some people try to burn the nest out.
-You run the risk of setting fire or filling the whole house with smoke.

 “However, if the birds exhibit no signs of leaving, you need to call for professional help.
 They will be your best and quickest bet to rid your chimney form the bird’s nest.”